Quick Menu

 java --version

-If this does not explicity state EA or RC then check the package manager.
+If this does not explicitly state EA or RC, check the package manager:

 Debian/Ubuntu: